 More Summer Tomato Salads to Enjoy:

-Heirloom Tomato Salad with Burrata Cheese ~ White on Rice Couple
+- Tomato Salad with Burrata Cheese ~ White on Rice Couple

-- 6 large garden tomatoes, preferably at least two colors of tomatoes
+- 6 large garden tomatoes (see notes)

 - 2/3 cup olive oil